-Besides teaching Summer art camps she gets to teach third and fourth graders at two Edmond, OK public elementary schools - John Ross and Ida Freeman, and she does art therapy at Pepper's Ranch once a week with various ages of children.
+Besides teaching Summer art camps she gets to teach third and fourth graders at two Edmond, OK public elementary schools - John Ross and Ida Freeman.
+At Ida Freeman she co-teaches an Art Club for 5th graders.
+She also does art therapy at Pepper's Ranch once a week with various ages of children.

 As Art Curator

-At Ida Freeman the school has devoted one hallway as an art museum and Mandy enjoys getting to feature students' art on billboards.
+At Ida Freeman the school has devoted the hallways as an art museum and Mandy enjoys getting to feature students' art.

-A metal storage cabinet in the art room at John Ross often becomes a curation of extra art pieces students have made outside of regular assignments.
+Metal storage cabinets in the art rooms at both schools often becomes a curation of extra art pieces students have made outside of regular assignments.

-Mandy created a small art gallery in Wholeshot Coffee in The Village.
+Mandy also created a small art gallery in Wholeshot Coffee in The Village in Oklahoma.
 She loves meeting local artists, especially artists who feel a little timid about sharing their art with others or artists who haven't touched their art supplies in years, but feel a pull to dive back in.

 She believes having artists involved in the shop brings a warmer and more personal environment for the community to hang out in.
-She is always on the lookout for artists to feature, and has lots of ideas for the future of this little art gallery.
+She is always on the lookout for artists to feature.

 In addition to curating art, she considers herself a curator of community as well.
 She enjoys the challenge of hosting meaningful events that cultivate creativity, stir the mind and heart, create conversation and inspire individuals to come alive.

-She has helped bring in events like Urban Sketching, Comic Books, Fashion Launch Parties, Board Painting, Halloween Art Walks, Art Demos, Live Music, Board Games, etc. She also helps lead Women's Only Cycling Group Rides that start and finish out of The Bike Lab OKC.
+She has helped bring in events like book clubs, Urban Sketching, Comic Books, Fashion Launch Parties, Board Painting, Halloween Art Walks, Art Demos, Live Music, Board Games, etc. She also helps lead Cycling Group Rides that start and finish out of The Bike Lab OKC.
 Follow the Wholeshot Events on Facebook to catch the next one.
-Find the women's group rides online at The Bike Lab.
+Join the rides by checking out The Bike Lab.